anthonymobile/njbuswatcher_2020/README.md

 # NJ BusWatcher
 v2.0
-**21 Jan 2019**
+**3 feb 2019**

 ---
 # ROADMAP TO COMPLETION

 ## NOW
-- debug http://0.0.0.0:5000/api/v1/positions?rt=87&period=daily : sqlalchemy.exc.ObjectNotExecutableError: Not an executable object: <sqlalchemy.orm.query.Query object at 0x7fe146859940>
+- tripwatcher.py -- loop over request filters and if the values are numbers cast them as ints or floats

-- index.html - for some reason the {block script} isnt being displayed (either the one from base.html or the one from index.html)
+- index.html -- for some reason the {block script} isnt being displayed (either the one from base.html or the one from index.html)

 ## MUST DO

+**tripwatcher.py**
+- `approach assignment`: 3+ position seems to still be having problems...
+-`simplify/comment out console logging`:
+    - make clearer that only displaying stops that dont have approach logged yet
+    - fix the approach array for 1-position	approaches to be consistent 0.0,195 distance_to_stop 195
+     - remove other extraneous output
+- `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
+- `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.

 **reportcard.py**
 - `Restore next view`: trip? route? reuse the dash views? incorporate approach_dash and trip_dash templates into the new views, maybe have a route / stop and a route / vehicle(run) path -- with maps and live+archival data on each